keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 because of the low implementation cost.
-Since static interconnects are controlled without taking the communication patterns of individual applications into account, they are usually designed to be able to accommodate the worst-case traffic demand to achieve a good performance for a variety of applications, each of which has a different communication pattern.
+Since static interconnects are controlled without taking the communication patterns of individual applications into account, they are usually designed to be able to accommodate the worst-case traffic demand to achieve good performance for a variety of applications, each of which has a different communication pattern.
 Interconnect designers have respected criteria such as full bisection bandwidth and nonblockingness.